All Episodes

 Hillary's experience is in bringing change.

-This is this is uh pathetic.
+This is this, this is pathetic.

-This incom Mrs. Clinton, they can't do anything right.
+Mrs. Clinton, they can't do anything right.

-They can't get anything right, they can't do anything right.
+They can't get anything right.

-So experience doesn't work.
+So, experience doesn't work.

 Okay, fine.